Frankfurt routs Xabi Alonso's Leverkusen 5-1 in Bundesliga - WHIZ News

-BERLIN (AP) — Xabi Alonso endured another frustrating game as Bayer Leverkusen coach in the Bundesliga on Saturday as his team slumped to a 5-1 loss at Eintracht Frankfurt.
+BERLIN (AP) — Xabi Alonso endured another frustrating game as Bayer Leverkusen coach in the Bundesliga while they lost at Eintracht Frankfurt 5-1 on Saturday.

-Coming after Porto’s 3-0 win in the Champions League on Wednesday, Leverkusen’s second loss from Alonso’s three games in charge end the former Spain star’s honeymoon period as coach and leaves his team mired in a relegation battle.
+Coming after Porto’s 3-0 win in the Champions League on Wednesday, Leverkusen’s second loss from Alonso’s three games in charge ended the former Spain star’s honeymoon period as coach and left his team mired in a relegation battle.

-Leverkusen occupied the relegation playoff place after slumping to its sixth defeat from 10 rounds played so far.
+Leverkusen occupied the relegation playoff place after slumping to its sixth defeat in 10 rounds.

+“The situation is bad,” Alonso said.
+“We can’t think about the end of the season.
+We have to keep believing.
+We have an intense week ahead of us and we have to keep working.
+That’s football: You have a new chance every week.”

-Alonso led Leverkusen to a 4-0 rout of promoted Schalke in his debut last week but found Frankfurt a different proposition to a team that is playing its first season back in the Bundesliga after demotion the season before.
+Alonso led Leverkusen to a 4-0 rout of promoted Schalke in his debut last week but a team that is playing its first season back in the Bundesliga after demotion the season before found Frankfurt a different proposition.

 Piero Hincapié emerged as the tragic figure for Leverkusen, scoring the team’s goal before he was sent off.